Samshvilde: Monuments

 Ruins of the Samshvilde Sioni Church as of 2012.

 One of the ruined churches of the Samshvilde complex.

 The archaeological horizon and architectural monuments of Samshvilde are inscribed on the list of the National Heritage of Georgia as the City-Site of Samshvilde (სამშვილდის ნაქალაქარი).
 Archaeological study of the Samshvilde area began in 1948 and systematic efforts for better conservation of the site were launched in 1978.
 In the 2000s, construction of major international pipelines in the region prompted new archaeological projects and discovery of new prehistoric features.
 Many of the late medieval and early modern structures were further studied by the Samshvilde Archaeological Expedition organized by the Tbilisi-based University of Georgia from 2012 to 2015.

 The city-site occupies a nearly triangular area on a promontory at the Khrami–Chivchavi confluence and is divided into three main parts.
 The citadel is on the east, on a steep edge of the promontory, and the city proper lies on the west, with the walled fortress in between them.
 The site includes ruins of several churches, a citadel, palaces, houses, a bridge over the Chivchavi river, water cisterns, bathes, a cemetery, and other accessory structures.

 A small hall-church of St. George stands in the city proper.
-A now-lost Georgian inscription of 1672, published by E. Takaishvili, identifies the lady called Zilikhan, a former caretaker of the wife of King Vakhtang V of Kartli, as a renovator of the church.
+A now-lost Georgian inscription of 1672, published by Ekvtime Takaishvili, identifies the lady called Zilikhan, a former caretaker of the wife of King Vakhtang V, as a renovator of the church.

 Inside the fortress walls, stands a small stone church, that of the Dormition, which contains a large, prehistoric black menhir, sooty of candle flames, with a cross and an Armenian text mentioning the prince Smbat inscribed into it in the 11th century.
 The Khrami river is overlooked by another church, known as the Theogenida, probably built in the 12th or 13th century, near which a structure made of four big stones, a tetralith, is found.

 The citadel consists of massive walls, towers, and three larger churches.
 Among these is the domed Sioni church, now in ruins, the most recognizable landmark of Samshvilde.
 The medieval tradition ascribes its construction to the 5th-century queen Sagdukht, but the extant edifice dates to c.
 759–777 as suggested by a Georgian inscription from the better-preserved eastern façade, containing references to the contemporary Byzantine emperors Constantine V and Leo IV the Khazar.
 There is another, heavily damaged, almost illegible Georgian inscription in the southern façade and, next to it, a fragment in Armenian identifying the Armenian catholicos Gevorg III Loretsi (r.
 1069–1072).
 The strict architectural forms of the Samshvilde church reveal close affinities with design of the 7th-century Tsromi church in Shida Kartli.

 West to the Sioni is a three-nave basilica, probably an Armenian church, built of dark basalt stones in the 10th or 11th century.
-The third church is a hall-church design, with a protruding apse and a wall inscription in Georgian, mentioning King David IV of Georgia (r.
-1089–1125).
+The third church is a hall-church design, with a protruding apse and a wall inscription in Georgian, mentioning King David IV.